 Small group discussion is so important, and really is the place where the Word can be applied as much as any other time.
-Generating discussion is tough for leaders, but is extremely important to having an effective small group discussion.
-I want to give you some ideas to help facilitate positive discussion in your small group:
+Generating discussion is tough for leaders, but is extremely important to have an effective small group discussion.
+I want to give you some tips for help facilitate small groups effectively.

-1. Be patient – On your first night, the small group discussion is not going to be extremely deep if it is your first time with this small group.
-It takes time, and be patient on it.
+On your first night, the small group discussion is not going to be extremely deep if it is your first time with this small group.
+It takes time, and be patient with it.
 Do not be discouraged if you leave feeling like the discussion was not centered around the Gospel on your first night.
 It takes time so be patient.

-[Question]: How do you train your leaders to have effective discussions during small group time?
+How do you train your leaders to have tips for facilitating small groups?